azamsharp/azamsharp.github.io/_posts/2024-07-29-navigation-patterns-in-swiftui.md

 # Navigation Patterns in SwiftUI

-Updated (07/31/2024)
+- Updated (07/31/2024) Added onChange modifier technique in section [Removing Navigation Dependency from Custom Views](#removing-navigation-dependency-from-custom-views).

-- Added onChange modifier technique in section [Removing Navigation Dependency from Custom Views](#removing-navigation-dependency-from-custom-views)
+- Updated (08/23/2024) Added a new section on TabView Navigation using Environment Values (navigate) syntax.

 Navigation has often been a challenge in SwiftUI applications.
 Initially, SwiftUI introduced `NavigationView`, which was later replaced by `NavigationStack` in iOS 16.